 The Sustainable Theatre

-The Willow Theatre, designed by architect Tim Lai and theatre designer Brad Steinmetz, both of Columbus, Ohio, USA was voted as the winning design which will be built for the event.
+The Willow Theatre, designed by architect Tim Lai and theatre designer Brad Steinmetz, both of Columbus, Ohio, USA was voted as the winning design which was built for the event.

-Ian Evans, WSD2013’s technical director and a senior lecturer at RWCMD, said: “The design brief was a tough one.
+Ian Evans, WSD2013’s technical director and a senior lecturer at RWCMD, described the competition: “The design brief was a tough one.
 We asked for a venue that was eco-conscious, could seat up to 150 people, host a variety of events and be self-built, all for an outlay of less than £20,000.
-Yet the response has been magnificent, many using highly original approaches and suggesting a wide variety of materials, including hay bales, cardboard boxes and packing crates.
-The entry from Brad and Tim was everyone’s favourite, though, because as well as meeting the technical brief, it is going to look and feel very interesting – an innovative blueprint that can be copied for other settings.”
+Yet the response was magnificent, many using highly original approaches and suggesting a wide variety of materials, including hay bales, cardboard boxes and packing crates.
+The entry from Brad and Tim was everyone’s favourite, though, because as well as meeting the technical brief, it looked and felt very interesting – it was an innovative blueprint that can be copied for other settings.”

 The Sustainable Theatre project was supported by the Waterloo Foundation.

 Read more about the winning design Willow Theatre here.